 - Answer your questions about vaccines and the prevention of meningitis

-- Help anyone seeking support following a meningitis experience – our helpline is a gateway to our free support services
+- Help anyone seeking support following a meningitis experience – our helpline is a gateway to our free support services, including information and guidance on applying to our Rebuilding Futures Fund for financial, emotional and practical support

 If you have a question, but prefer to receive an answer in writing, you can send our helpline staff an email: firstname.lastname@example.org. (emails are answered within 2 working days).